opensearch-project/documentation-website/_ingest-pipelines/processors/html-strip.md

 Parameter | Required/Optional | Description |
 |-----------|-----------|-----------|
 `field` | Required | The string field from which to remove HTML tags.
 `target_field` | Optional | The field to assign the cleaned value to.
-If not specified, field is updated in-place.
+If not specified, then the field is updated in-place.
 `ignore_missing` | Optional | Specifies whether the processor should ignore documents that do not contain the specified field.
 Default is `false`.
 `description` | Optional | A description of the processor's purpose or configuration.
 `if` | Optional | Specifies to conditionally execute the processor.